How to Calculate the Actual Return on Investment for Church Tech

 OTHER FACTORS TO CONSIDER

-Since a church’s technological spend isn’t always intended to improve the bottom line, calculating your ROI takes a bit of work.
+Since a church’s technology spend isn’t always intended to improve the bottom line, calculating your ROI takes a bit of work.
 Here are some other factors you’ll want to consider:

 1. LONG-TERM AND SHORT-TERM GOALS